nicolas-steenhout/main-live/tips-and-tricks.md

 I know more about quilting now than I did when I started.
 This is as it should be - keep on learning.
 I wish some of the things I know now, I knew then, as it would have made my work better.
 So I'm going to share them here.

+### General thoughts

+#### It's not a race

+Take your time.
+Enjoy the process.
+There's no hurry.
+A finished product is nice.
+But, at least for me, the whole point is to be sewing and quilting - the finished product is just a nice to have.

+As so many people say: Better finished than perfect!

 ### Equipment

 #### Rulers